sc0w/chatty/README.md

 # Chatty

-XMPP and SMS messaging via libpurple and Modemmanager
+XMPP, Matrix and SMS messaging via libpurple and Modemmanager

 ## Build and install